MajaSLash/val-premier-template/README.md

 ## Getting Started
 1. Download the PREMIER SCHEDULE TEMPLATE.xlsx file.
 2. In Google Drive, click on 'New' -> 'File Upload' and upload the file.
-3. Adjust the file to your liking.\
+3. Populate the spreadsheet with your information.
+Your schedule, along with other rows, will update accordingly.
+### Editing the Spreadsheet
-**NOTE: New row insertions for additional roster spots are discouraged, however if you NEED another spot, here are the formulas needed to properly update the spreadsheet:**\
+**New row insertions for additional roster spots are discouraged, however if you NEED another spot, here are the formulas needed to properly update the spreadsheet:**\
-- The formula for row 20 under 'Total Available' should be updated from ```=COUNTIF(I10:M19, "X")``` to ```=COUNTIF(I10:M20, "X")``` to extend range of count.
+- The formula for row 20 under 'Total Available' should have its second cell value updated from ```=COUNTIF(I10:M19, "X")``` to ```=COUNTIF(I10:M20, "X")``` to extend range of count.
 This should be repeated for all columns.
-- The formula for row 23 under 'Roster' should have ```& IF(I19="X", A20 & CHAR(10), "")``` appended to the range.
-This should be repeated for all columns; The range should include cell 'A20'.
+- The formula for row 23 under 'Roster' should have ```& IF(I20="X", A20 & CHAR(10), "")``` appended in order to include row 20.
+This should be repeated for all columns.\
+**Each column will have different letter prefixes.
+Please pay attention that you are adjusting the column correctly to line up with the other values in the function.**

 ## Future Updates
 - Improvement on defining 'main' and 'substitute' players on roster listings and schedule